intrig-unicamp/mininet-wifi/README.md

 ###About Mininet-WiFi
-Mininet-WiFi is a release of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
+Mininet-WiFi is a fork of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
 This release only add wifi features and you can work with Mininet like the oficial Mininet release (https://github.com/mininet/mininet).
 More informations and details about this release will be available in soon.

 ##Installation
 ####Option 1: via install.sh